MoulikB/LibraryManagement/README.md

 "

 note for Resource "INV-RES1: addBooking(b) only if isAvailable(b.timeSlot) == true
-"
+INV-RES1: a timeSlot appears at most once per resource "

 note for StudyRoom "INV-SR1: each timeSlot appears at most once in bookings for this room